About the College of Nursing

 Graduate nursing programs are open to master's, baccalaureate, associate, or diploma prepared registered nurses and since 2005, to individuals with a bachelor's degree in another field who wish to prepare for a career as a registered nurse (MSN MIDAS program).

-Registered nurses may specialize their study in administration, clinical nurse leader, education, family nurse practitioner, forensics, healthcare law, or informatics.
+Registered nurses may specialize their study in administration, education, family nurse practitioner, or forensics.
 Registered nurses have the option of a dual degree by coupling the MSN with the MEd, MBA or MSCJ degree.
-Registered nurses who have already obtained an MSN may choose one of two post-master's certificate tracks: clinical nurse leader or family nurse practitioner.
+Registered nurses who have already obtained an MSN may choose a family nurse practitioner post-master's certificate.

 Our NEWEST program, begun in Fall 2014, is the Doctor of Nursing Practice in Population Health Leadership program for registered nurses.

 Nursing Major (BSN)